-Although dental anxiety is a common problem for many people, if it is keeping you from seeing our dentists, Dr. Michael Longlet and Dr. Chelsea Longlet, then why not talk to us about helping you find a way to overcome your concerns?
+Although dental anxiety is a common problem for many people, if it is keeping you from seeing our dentists, Dr. Chelsea Longlet, Dr. Michael Longlet, and Dr. Eric Alston, then why not talk to us about helping you find a way to overcome your concerns?
 We offer video glasses so you can enjoy your favorite movies or television shows and to take your mind off your appointment.
 We love to talk with our patients about their treatment to make sure they understand each procedure, and also offer nitrous oxide to help you relax.
 Don’t suffer with dental anxiety in Bend, Oregon.
 Call Mill Point Dental today at 541-388-0078 and talk to a member of our caring team.

 Dental anxiety and fear are problems experienced by many patients.
 Our dentist and team are committed to helping you feel comfortable in our office, and we make every effort to relieve your fears and help you feel at ease so you can receive the treatments you need.